 This page describes how the support group got started, and covers some of the awareness-raising ventures, many of which were undertaken by group members or were influenced by the group.
 It includes informal talks, formal conferences, radio and TV broadcasts, and various other projects and campaigns.
 It covers study dissertations but does not cover other printed matter such as articles, books and magazines (these are described on the AIS in Books/Articles page).

-Mr and Mrs B's newborn daughter was diagnosed with CAIS in 1988.
+Mr and Mrs B's daughter was diagnosed with CAIS as a baby in 1988.
 They immediately asked the specialist what seemed to them a natural and perfectly reasonable question - to be put in touch with other parents in a similar position.
 They were very surprised when he said he couldn't do this.
-Instead, he directed them to Contact a Family.
-This is a well-established UK national organisation that finds contacts for families coping with a rare medical condition.
+Instead, he directed them to Contact a Family, a well-established UK national organisation that finds contacts for families coping with a rare medical condition.
 It also publishes a directory of medical conditions and their support groups which is made available to hospital departments, and it also helps people to set up support groups.

-In late 1992/early 1993, an adult AIS woman had an emotional breakdown relating to her condition (having never talked about it with anyone, not even her immediate family).
-At that time she too came across the Issue article.
-Knowing that vaginal hypoplasia was a feature of AIS, she wrote down the social worker's phone number but carried it around with her for several months before she could summon enough courage to phone her.
+In 1992 the adult AIS woman had experienced an emotional breakdown relating to her condition (having never talked about it with anyone, not even her immediate family).
+She came across the Issue article and knowing that vaginal hypoplasia was often a feature of AIS, she wrote down the social worker's phone number but carried it around with her for several months before she could summon the courage to phone her.
 She had never spoken the name of her condition out loud to another person, and had only been able to mumble 'yes' or 'no', fighting back tears, during medical consultations.
-When she finally spoke to the social worker, the AIS woman agreed to be put in touch with Mrs F. who then told her about Mrs B.'s small phone support network for AIS.
+When she finally spoke to the social worker in Dec 1992, the AIS woman agreed to be put in touch with Mrs F. who then told her about Mrs B's small phone support network for AIS.

 See Broadasting the Message lower down on this page for details of how the group members started to influence things via public appearances.
 See the AIS in Books/Articles page for information on the attitudes to AIS that were portrayed in the medical literature at this time, and how the 'voice' of patients then started to feature in print.